 Here is what the admin of UncensoredDNS (one of the free and public DNS services that do not keep logs) has to say about Google DNS and OpenDNS:

 I dislike any form of abuse of the DNS system, and OpenDNS’ entire business model is to manipulate DNS.
 They used to do NXDOMAIN redirection, an advertising trick where misspelled domains get redirected to a search page.
 Now they make a living blocking malware and other things in DNS.
 Google runs a decent DNS service but I don’t think it is a good idea to give them all DNS lookups in addition to all the other data they have on everyone.

 What to do?
 Go for no logs DNS servers.

-A no logs DNS server does not keep any lookup requests.
+A no log DNS server does not keep any lookup requests.
 How can we be sure that a DNS server does not keep logs?
-Actually we can’t.
+We can’t.
 It is all based on reputation.
 The list of no logs DNS servers that I propose on this post relies on what the server owners declare and on their Internet reputation.
 It is not a guarantee, but it is probably better than using Google DNS or your ISP DNS.

 FreeDNS is an open, free, public and unrestricted DNS server.
 The admins claim that no logs are kept.

 UncensoredDNS (formerly censurfridns.dk) servers are uncensored and operated by a privately funded individual.

 The DNS servers are 184.108.40.206, anycast from multiple locations, and 220.127.116.11, physically located in Copenhagen, Denmark.
 IPv6 versions of their two DNS servers are also available at 2001:67c:28a4:: and 2a01:3a0:53:53::, respectively.